Liu Shyh-fang

-Liu Shyh-fang (or Liu Shih-fang; 劉世芳 (Liú Shìfāng); born 15 August 1959) is a Taiwanese politician.
+Liu Shyh-fang (or Liu Shih-fang; 劉世芳 (Liú Shìfāng); born 15 August 1959) is a Taiwanese politician who currently serves as the Minister of the Interior since 2024.

 She graduated from the Oklahoma State University and is a member of the Democratic Progressive Party.
 She was deputy secretary-general of the office of President Chen Shui-bian.

 Education

-Liu obtained her bachelor's degree in chemical engineering from Tamkang University and earned a master's degree in environmental engineering from Oklahoma State University in the United States.
+Liu graduated from Tamkang University with a Bachelor of Science (B.S.) in chemical engineering.
+She then earned a Master of Science (M.S.) in environmental engineering from Oklahoma State University and an M.B.A. from National Taiwan University.

 Interior ministry

 On 12 April 2024, Liu was appointed to Cho Jung-tai's incoming cabinet as Minister of the Interior.

+On 8 January 2026, Liu was sanctioned by the Taiwan Affairs Office of the People's Republic of China as a "diehard "Taiwan independence" separatist" for "blatantly promoting separatist ‘Taiwan independence’ rhetoric", as well as "persecuting mainland spouses in Taiwan and actively creating obstacles to cross-strait personnel exchanges".